TsivataKateryna/TsivataKateryna/README.md

 ## Hi there 👋

-Student in Computer Science at UCLouvain (with a prior Bachelor's in Philology).
-Passionate about Data Science, AI, and Educational Technology (EdTech).
+Student in Computer Science at UCLouvain (with a prior Bachelor's in Philology).\n Passionate about Data Science, AI, and Educational Technology (EdTech).

 ⚙️ Tech Stack & Tools